jonans/jump_bms/README.md

 The main document spec document is available in HTML, Markdown, and YAML below.

-The most interesting stuff is located at index 0x2000 and higher.
+The most interesting stuff is located at canopen index 0x2000 and higher.

 - Power output enable/disable
 - Battery Voltage